-There are six purposes for which institutions use CAS application data in their local systems.
+Institutions use CAS application data in their local systems for six purposes.
 The following list presents these purposes in the order of an admissions funnel.

-How Your Intended Use for Data Affects Your Integration
+How Your Intended Use of Data Affects Your Integration

 Different uses for CAS application data in local systems have different requirements.
-To perform early-admissions funnel operations like application-management and application review in local systems, it is necessary to bring many different data points from CAS and to bring them frequently.
+To perform early-admissions funnel operations like application management and application review in local systems, you must bring many different data points from CAS and bring them frequently.